ILikeTeaALot/Tellyfin/README.md

 # Tellyfin

+The goal for this is a PS3-style UI for films, TV shows, music, photos, emulators, and Steam (social features possibly included too... maybe).

 > [!WARNING]
 > Tellyfin is **very** early in development.
 It also only works on Windows at this time.
 >